Lewuathe/lewuathe.github.io/_posts/2018-03-08-changing-the-volume-within-dockerfile.markdown

 author: "lewuathe"
 ---

-I had a trouble to use Docker `VOLUME` yesterday.
-This is my note to describe what the problem was and the way how to solve it.
+Docker is a great tool to make our development much easier by introducing immutable and portable environment.
+But I had trouble to use Docker `VOLUME` yesterday.
+So basically, this is my note to describe what the problem was and the way how to solve it.

 Volumes in Docker is a mechanism which enables us to generate data into host machine directory.
-[Volumes](https://docs.docker.com/storage/volumes/) are managed mainly by docker daemon, on the other hand [bind mounts](https://docs.docker.com/storage/bind-mounts/) is created on the user managed directory on the host machine.
+[Volumes](https://docs.docker.com/storage/volumes/) are managed mainly by docker daemon, on the other hand, [bind mounts](https://docs.docker.com/storage/bind-mounts/) is created on the user managed directory on the host machine.
 Official documentation says volumes have several advantages:

 - Volumes are easier to back up or migrate than bind mounts.
 - Volumes can be more safely shared among multiple containers.